Jam-R-ri/rick-roll-not-working/README.md

-Plays never gonna give you up in the background (The .exe one is invisible)
+Plays never gonna give you up (the whole thing) in the background (The .exe one is invisible)